Jean-Yves Béziau

+Jean-Yves Beziau ([bezjo]; born January 15, 1965, in Orléans, France) is a Swiss Professor in logic at the University of Brazil, Rio de Janeiro, and Researcher of the Brazilian Research Council.
+He is permanent member and former president of the Brazilian Academy of Philosophy.
+Before going to Brazil, he was Professor of the Swiss National Science Foundation at the University of Neuchâtel in Switzerland and researcher at Stanford University working with Patrick Suppes.
+Beziau created the World Logic Day, January 14, 2019.
+He then visited UNESCO in Paris and the day was recognized at unanimity the same year by the general assembly of this organization (194 countries).

 Career

 Béziau works in the field of logic—in particular, paraconsistent logic, the square of opposition and universal logic.
 He holds a Maîtrise in Philosophy from Pantheon-Sorbonne University, a DEA in Philosophy from Pantheon-Sorbonne University, a PhD in Philosophy from the University of São Paulo, a MSc and a PhD in Logic and Foundations of Computer Science from Paris Diderot University.